pgosar/CyberNvim/README.md

 Note: If you use WSL2, checkout the WSL2 branch.
 It has my old setup including plenty of workarounds for everything such as fluid copy pasting between vim and windows.

-A rewrite of my vimrc in Lua is approaching!
-When that happens my old vimrc will stop recieving any changes, but will of course always give you an IDE-like experience
+A complete rewrite and overall of my vimrc in lua specifically for neovim is underway.
 <hr />

 ## Table of Contents